apecloud/kubeblocks/docs/user_docs/cli/kbcli_clusterversion_unset-default.md

 title: kbcli clusterversion unset-default
 ---

-Unset the clusterversion if it's default.
+Unset the clusterversion to the default clusterversion if it's default.

 ```
 kbcli clusterversion unset-default NAME [flags]